ynput/ci-testing/README.md

 # ci-testing
-repository for dry runs and testing of CI automation for openpype
+repository for dry runs and testing of CI automation for openpype.